Laoujin/bliki/_posts/2017-04-10-package-manager-console-ef-migrations.md

 Activating your Nuget_profile
 -----------------------------
-When opening the Package Manager Console (PMC) in Visual Studio, the file `%USERPROFILE%\Documents\WindowsPowerShell\NuGet_profile.ps1` is executed.
+When opening the Package Manager Console (PMC) in Visual Studio, the profile file is executed.

+{% highlight cmd %}
+%USERPROFILE%\Documents\WindowsPowerShell\NuGet_profile.ps1
+{% endhighlight %}

 You can reload the NuGet_profile.ps1 file using `. $profile` in the PMC.